prateekNG/batao-ai/gitHubChallengeSupportGuide.md

-Read the guide below and add the coding challenge/project they have to make.

 ## 👫 Buddy Up for Git & GitHub Challenge! 👫

 Let's get started!
 This challenge will help you get comfortable using Git and GitHub with a buddy.
 You'll learn how to: